-(a) The entire care, control, and management of all public school interests of the several cities and towns shall be vested in the school committees of the several cities and towns.
+(a) Unless the responsibility is otherwise delegated by this chapter, the entire care, control, and management of all public school interests of the several cities and towns shall be vested in the school committees of the several cities and towns.
 School committees shall have, in addition to those enumerated in this title, the following powers and duties:

 (1) To identify educational needs in the community.

 (2) To develop education policies to meet the needs of the community.

 (3) To provide for and ensure the implementation of federal and state laws, the regulations of the council on elementary and secondary education, and local school policies, programs, and directives.

 (4) To provide for the evaluation of the performance of the school system.

 (5) To have responsibility for the care and control of local schools.